 - Issue certificate of incorporation

-Note: Public can not start their trading or operation until they get their trading certificate.
+Note: The public can not start their trading or operation until they get their trading certificate.

-Corporation must records all the transaction and event or a sufficient amount of record of data that can be sent to registrar or government if they required.
+The corporation must record all the transactions and events or a sufficient amount of record data that can be sent to the registrar or government if required.

 It should disclose: